nicozapatacruz/university-projects/README.md

 ## Photos and video

-To see some photos of the product it self and the video of the result [click here](https://github.com/nicozapatacruz/university-projects/tree/main/STAFF/photos)
+To see some photos of the product and the video of the result [click here](https://github.com/nicozapatacruz/university-projects/tree/main/STAFF/photos)

 ## Arduino Code